jonahji/Space-X-Falcon-9-Project/README.md

 - Created a dashboard for visualization
 - Created a machine learning model with an accuracy of 83%

-Allon Mask of SpaceY can use this model to predict with relatively high accuracy whether a launch will have a successful Stage 1 landing before launch to determine whether the launch should be made or not
+Allon Mask of Space Y can use this model to predict with relatively high accuracy whether a launch will have a successful Stage 1 landing before launch to determine whether the launch should be made or not